amandagarccia/amandagarccia/README.md

 ### Hello!
 I'm Amanda

-- 📚 I’m currently learning Front End Developer
+- 📚 May we progress and exploit our potential as well as technology
 - 📫 How to reach me: amandagarccia@outlook.com
 - 😄 Pronouns: ela/dela